-- § 13-1.
-Administrative Board of the Library; composition (a) There shall be an Administrative Board of the Library composed of twenty-two members.
-Fourteen members shall be elected by and from the following electoral divisions: - 1.
-The Division of Fine Arts of the College of Arts and Sciences-one member. - 2.
+§ 12-1.
+Administrative Board of the Library; composition. (a) There is an Administrative Board of the Library composed of twenty-two members.
+Fourteen members are elected by and from the following electoral divisions:

+- 1. The Division of Fine Arts of the College of Arts and Sciences-one member. - 2.
 The Division of the Humanities of the College of Arts and Sciences-three members. - 3.
 The Division of the Social Sciences of the College of Arts and Sciences-three members. - 4.
-The School of Journalism and Mass Communication, the Kenan-Flagler Business School, the School of Education, the School of Law, the School of Information and Library Science, the School of Social Work, and the School of Government-three members. - 5.
-The Academic Affairs Libraries-one member. - (b) The chair of the faculty shall appoint six members of the Administrative Board of the Library, as follows:
+The Division of Natural Sciences and Mathematics of the College of Arts and Sciences three members. - 5.
+The School of Journalism and Mass Communication, the Kenan-Flagler Business School, the School of Education, the School of Law, the School of Information and Library Science, the School of Social Work, and the School of Government-three members. - 6.
+The Academic Affairs Libraries-one member.

+(b) The chair of the faculty appoints seven members of the Administrative Board of the Library, as follows:

-- 1. one member from the Division of Health Affairs. - 2. two members from the faculty at large. - 3. one undergraduate student, on recommendation of the president of the student body. - 4. two graduate students, on recommendation of the president of the Graduate and Professional Student Federation. - (c) The University librarian and the dean of the Graduate School shall be members ex officio.
-[Amended February 22, 2002.]
+- 1. two members from the Division of Health Affairs. - 2. two members from the faculty at large. - 3. one undergraduate student, on recommendation of the president of the student body. - 4. two graduate students, on recommendation of the president of the Graduate and Professional Student Federation. - (c) The University librarian is a member ex officio.

-§ 13-2.
+§ 12-2.
 Administrative Board of the Library; election and terms of members; meetings.

-Elected members of the board shall be nominated and elected by the process employed for the Faculty Council.
+Elected members of the board are nominated and elected by the process employed for the Faculty Council.
 It is preferable that no more than one elected member be from any single school or department.
-Student members of the board shall serve one-year terms.
-All other appointed and elected members shall serve three-year terms.
-No elected or appointed member shall serve more than two consecutive terms.
+Student members of the board serve one-year terms.
+All other appointed and elected members serve three-year terms.
+No elected or appointed member serves more than two consecutive terms.

-The board shall elect a chair from among its members annually.
-The board shall meet at least six times each year upon the call of the chair or of the University librarian.
-[Amended February 22, 2002.].
+The board elects a chair from among its members annually.
+The board meets at least six times each year upon the call of the chair or of the University librarian.

-- § 13-3.
+§ 12-3.
 Administrative Board of the Library; duties.
-Subject to the power of the General Faculty and the Faculty Council, the Administrative Board shall: - 1.
-Advise the University librarian on the administration of the University library system; - 2.
-Formulate, together with the University librarian, the basic policies governing the acquisition of library materials and the use of such materials; - 3.
-Allocate, with the advice of the University librarian, the book funds which are not specifically designated; - 4.
-Submit to the chancellor, through the University librarian, its advice on the establishment or discontinuance of library service units outside of the general library building; - 5.
-Review the University librarians budget request; and - 6.
-Make an annual report to the Faculty Council.
+Subject to the power of the General Faculty and the Faculty Council, the Administrative Board:

+- 1. Advises the University librarian on the administration of the University library system; - 2.
+Formulates, together with the University librarian, the basic policies governing the acquisition of library materials and the use of such materials;

+- 3. Allocates, with the advice of the University librarian, the book funds which are not specifically designated; - 4.
+Submits to the chancellor, through the University librarian, its advice on the establishment or discontinuance of library service units outside of the general library building; - 5.
+Reviews the University librarians budget request; and - 6.
+Makes an annual report to the Faculty Council.